sergiocollado/potpourri/notes_kubernetes.md

 https://github.com/dysinger/learn-minikube

-Kubectl command
+## kubectl command

 It is the command used to communicate with the kubernetes cluster, with the kube-API server, so the kubectl commands are transformed in APIs calls.

 Before anything the kubectl must be configured with the location and credentials of a given kubernetes cluster.
 The configuration is  in a file in the home directory $HOME/.kube/config.
 The config file has the cluster name and the cluster credentials.
 To edit this use the command: --kubeconfig

-If you want to view the configuration, just use the command: ‘’’  kubectl config view ‘’’
+If you want to view the configuration, just use the command:  'kubectl config view.

-Or to get the cluster info,and the services running in it,  use the command: ‘’’kubectl cluster-info’’’
+Or to get the cluster info,and the services running in it,  use the command: 'kubectl cluster-info'

 Sintaxis